IBM/drawIT/README.md

 ## Overview

-Automate creation and layout of diagrams that can be viewed in diagrams.net.
+Automate creation and layout of diagrams.

 <p>
 Input Formats: